SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2v2.md

     yarn dev
     ```

-   **Note**: Let the command run, meanwhile you can proceed with the next step.
+   **Note**: Let the command run, meanwhile, you can proceed with the next step.

 1. Open another tab in Edge, and  browse the following